Seizing child recieving IN treatmentTherapeutic Intranasal Drug Delivery

 Synopsis of a review article regarding intranasal medication use in children published in the journal Pediatrics Sept 2010 (click here)

-Abstract of his article
+Abstract of this article

 Pain discussions